codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 #### November 2023
 - **Options prop** - This new prop gives you programmatic control over link settings.
+- **Markdown support** - Text fields now accept markdown (embedded link only), giving you more control over styling and formatting.
 - **Released @codat/sdk-link-types package** - Our new [NPM package](https://www.npmjs.com/package/@codat/sdk-link-types) means you don't have to manually import and maintain the type definitions.

 #### October 2023